Krayher/olist-biller/README.md

 # Project standards

-I've tried my best to follow up the project requirements as follows:
+I've been trying my best to follow up the project requirements as follows:

 * Practice the 12 Factor-App concepts;
 * Use SOLID design principles;